Code-Institute-Submissions/ainchu18-monetary_JuneResub/README.md

 * Code institute for the tutorial on how python-django works.
 * Google
 * Youtube
+* boxicons.com - for the icons on the site
 * Lastly, I would like to thank JK, you know who you are.
 Thanks for the advice, for cheering me up when I'm stressed out and thank you for your belief in me that I can do this course and succeed.

 ## Notice and Plans for the Future
-This version was based on the last project I submitted on my PP4 thus there are less commits on this project as it is a resubmission.
-After I finished doing my PP5, I was able to learn new things which I incorporated in this resubmission project for PP4.
-But there are still plenty of things to be improved on this site.
-Due to lack of time and unforseen circumstances, I would like to apologize for this project for it not being up to the best standard.
-Will do my best in the future to improve and fix this.
+This was based on the last project I submitted on my PP4 thus there are less commits on this project as it is a resubmission.
+I just added some extra touch to make user experience better and some more documentation to support it.
 There are things that I want to add onto this site that might improve the overall experience of users.
 First, is to add a profile management where users can edit their profiles.
 Second, is to add like a currency option so user from all over the world can choose whats is appropriate for them.
 I did my best to do this site eventhough there are more things to improve.
-Lastly, incorporate proper responsiveness on the charts on mobile view.
-Would gladly appreciate any suggestions to improve this site.
-Thanks and Happy Easter!